ErrorTzy/writings/notes/Phil_of_Lan/TheoriesOfMeaning.md

 (@MiM) John believes that the morning star is the morning star (@EiM) John believes that the evening star is the morning star

 The truth value of (@MiM) and (@EiM) could be different, but "the morning star" and "the evening star" refer to the same object.
+Therefore, the difference of truth value is explained by reference.

+> The talk of "difference in truth value" depends on our intuitive judgment of "difference in meaning".
+The context of belief uses truth value to reflect the difference in meaning.

+If reference is